 Invariant: Each of these stages happen in a set sequence which must be taken in order.
 One cannot skip a stage.
 One cannot do them in a different order.
-Each stage builds upon the one before it for this reason the sequence is also ...

 Hierarchical: Each stage is more complex than the one before it and pulls together the qualities of the preceding stages.
 There is a certain level of competence which is necessary at each stage before we are able to move to the next one.
 If the prior competency is lost, the developmental sequence will collapse.
 We need the prior stages to support the later ones.